VatsalPandya47/TasksMindMacos/README.md

 ## 📖 Overview

-TaskMind is a native macOS desktop application that revolutionizes productivity by automatically extracting actionable tasks from your Zoom meetings using AI.
-Built with Electron and React, it seamlessly integrates with Zoom, Slack, and OpenAI to create an intelligent task management ecosystem.
+TaskMind is a revolutionary macOS desktop application featuring an **AI Copilot that acts as your invisible Chief of Staff** in meetings.
+It automatically listens to your conversations, detects questions about your work, and provides instant, accurate responses using GPT-4o and your task board data.
+Beyond meeting intelligence, it combines AI-powered task management with Zoom integration and Slack notifications for complete productivity automation.

 ### 🎯 What TaskMind Does